-Most eyelash adhesives work best between 68-72 degrees and 35-65 percent humidity.
-Anything over or under is not within optimal conditions and will cause faster/slower curing speeds.
+Most eyelash adhesives work best between 68-72 degrees and 35-70% percent humidity.
 Every adhesive has specific conditions that it works best under.
-Contact your supplier for this information.
+Contact each supplier for this information.

 What is Dry Time?

 When talking about cyanoacrylate, 'dry time' is actually different that 'cure time'.
 Our adhesive dries to the touch within seconds.
 The amount of time your adhesive takes to dry or bond to the natural lash is specific to that adhesive, your clients PH and moisture levels in your room.